harryc598/shinyCox/README.md

 # rshinycox

+The goal of rshinycox is to provide a tool for researchers to easily create shiny applications to display one or more Cox model-predicted survival curves.
+This work was motivated by clinical research to provide an interactive summary of fitted Cox models, make it easy for researchers to generate these summaries for their own research, and to support dissemination by minimizing the use of subject-identifiable data.

+Tables of hazard ratios remain an important summary of fitted Cox models, but predicted survival curves can provide a different summary that may be more interpretable to clinicians and patients.

-The goal of rshinycox is to create a shiny app that displays a predicted survival curve or multiple curves.
-The motivation for this is multifold: for one, shiny apps are excellent tools for visualization, but are not always a straightforward process.
-This package allows the statistician to input their finished Cox models into the function `shine_coxph()` and it will create a shiny app for the user, with no other work required.
+While shiny apps are excellent tools for visualization, development of these apps can be challenging for unfamiliar users.
+This package allows a user to input their final Cox model(s) into the function `shine_coxph()` to create a shiny app for the user with minimal additional work required.

-The other motivation was to create an app that contained none of the original data used to create the Cox models.
-With this requirement, there is no worry of disclosing private data.
-So `shine_coxph()` will use the data for verification purposes, but discard it when the app is made, containing only the bare necessities to make predictions.
+The function `shine_coxph()` initially uses the original data for internal verification purposes, but discards the original data when the app is made, containing only the bare necessities to make predictions (predictions are made in the application using the object returned by `prep_coxfit()`).
+When disseminating the final app, subject-identifiable data are not distributed.

 ## Installation